spatie/nova-backup-tool/README.md

 - download a backup
 - delete a backup

-Behind the screens [spatie/laravel-backup](https://docs.spatie.be/laravel-backup) is used.
+Behind the scenes [spatie/laravel-backup](https://docs.spatie.be/laravel-backup) is used.

 ![screenshot of the backup tool](https://spatie.github.io/nova-backup-tool/screenshot.png)